abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

 ```sh
 virsh shutdown immfly-debian10 && virsh undefine immfly-debian10
 ```
-- Delete the VM disk
+- Delete the VM disk file
 ```sh
 rm -f debian10-ssh.img
 ```
-- Delete the local repo clon 🙁
+- Delete the local repo clone 🙁
 - See you! 👋🏻

 ## Caveats
-- No `ssh-agent` was needed because the private key `rsa` does not have a passphrase and to avoid the exposure of the private key in the git repository, it was encrypted using `ansible-vault`
+- No `ssh-agent` was needed because the private key `rsa` does not have a passphrase and to avoid the exposing the private key in the git repository, it was encrypted using `ansible-vault`
-- It could be better to use `docker-compose` to control the deployment of the containers as one unit, but it's currently broken with ansible.
+- It would be better to use `docker-compose` to control the deployment of the containers as a unit, but it's currently broken with ansible.
 A `docker-compose.yml` file is provided for a future use
-- For testing purposes it might be better to use a `qcow2` disk in the VM.
+- For testing purposes it may be better to use a `qcow2` disk in the VM.
 It allows disk snapshots and reverts
 ```sh
 qemu-img convert -f raw -O qcow2 debian10-ssh.img debian10-ssh.qcow2
 ```
-- The services run with an application user, but `docker` still runs the daemon with privileges.
+- The services run as an application user, but `docker` still runs the daemon with privileges.
 To avoid this, [`podman`](https://podman.io/) would be a better choice.
 ```sh
 root@debian:~# ss -tlnp
 State                Recv-Q               Send-Q                             Local Address:Port                             Peer Address:Port